Single-molecule orientation localization microscopy II: a performance comparison: Optimal orientation localization microscopy approaching the quantum limit

 Next, we evaluate the best-possible precision of localizing emitters in 3D space $\bm{r}=[x,y,z]^\dagger$.
 The lateral precision [\cref{fig:3}(b)] of all PSFs degrades when the emitter is defocused due to PSF expansion and the resulting reduction of peak SBR.
 However, axial precisions [\cref{fig:3}(c)] improve when the molecule is slightly defocused by several hundred nanometers, except for the DH PSF \cite{Pavani2009}, which is specifically designed to achieve a more uniform $z$ precision.
 Turning to the overall 3D localization precision [\cref{fig:3}(d)] given by

-we find that the polarized standard PSFs and CHIDO perform best when defocus is approximately 100-200 nm.
-For the Bisected PSF, TS PSF, astigmatic PSF \cite{Kao1994}, and biplane imaging \cite{Toprak2007}, the overall precision is relatively uniform within the -200 to 200 nm defocus range.
+we find that the polarized standard PSFs and CHIDO perform best when defocus is approximately 100-200~nm.
+For the Bisected PSF, TS PSF, astigmatic PSF \cite{Kao1994}, and biplane imaging \cite{Toprak2007}, the overall precision is relatively uniform within the -200 to 200~nm defocus range.

 We next define the limit of overall orientation-position precision as $\bar{\sigma}_{\bm{m}}\bar{\sigma}_{\bm{r}}$ [\cref{fig:3}(e)], which can be viewed as the geometric average of the estimation precisions for the second-order orientational moments $m_{ij}$ and 3D position $\bm{r}$ combined.
-Our computations show that for the standard ($xy$Pol and raPol) and standard-like PSFs (CHIDO, biplane, and astigmatic), the overall precision is best when the molecule is defocused by 100 to 200 nm away from the focal plane(s), which matches our intuition in \cref{sec:model}.
+For the polarized standard ($xy$Pol and raPol) PSFs, CHIDO, biplane imaging, and the astigmatic PSF, our computations show that overall precision is best when the molecule is defocused by 100 to 200~nm away from the focal plane(s), which matches our intuition in \cref{sec:model}.
 Notably, the raPol PSF, at a defocus of \textasciitilde200~nm, exhibits the best combined orientation-position precision compared to all other methods.

 Our performance analysis thus far has focused on isotropic emitters and freely rotating molecules.
-Next, we quantify measurement precision for molecules symmetrically wobbling around the $\mu_x$ and $\mu_z$ axes with rotational constraint $\gamma$ [\cref{fig:1}(a), \cite{zhang2019fundamental}], i.e., \begin{linenomath} \end{linenomath} where $\bar{\bm{\mu}}=[\bar{\mu}_x,\bar{\mu}_y,\bar{\mu}_z]^\dagger$ represents an SM's average orientation.
+Next, we quantify measurement precision for molecules symmetrically wobbling around the $\mu_x$ and $\mu_z$ axes and evaluate performance against fundamental bounds \cite{location-orientation_1}.
 We compare raPol at various values of defocus to the TS PSF and CHIDO at their optimal defocus positions.
 We notice that defocusing has no effect on the precision of measuring molecular orientation in the $xy$ plane [\cref{fig:4}(a)], defined as